-The federal tax credits for home insulation, which offered homeowners 10% or a maximum of $500 savings, expired in 2011.
+The federal tax credits for home insulation, which offered homeowners 10%.
 But your state or city might offer you some financial incentives for insulating your home, including product rebates and discounts.
 Find home insulation policies and incentives within your area by entering your zip code here.

 How Much Insulation Should You Buy for Your Attic?

 The first step to finding how much insulation material you need is measuring your attic’s area in square footage.